quantumtom/ash/README.md

 ![Ash](src/img/ash/profile.jpeg)

+## Description

+I wanted to find a way to load Bootstrap teplates using Handlebars, ideally doing so with RequireJS.
+These solutions all seemed to incorporate Backbone or some other off-the-shelf MVC/P framework.
+I wanted to do all that, but without using a third-party MVC framework.

+It took a few hours, but I was finally able to implement that formula using a [RequireJS Handlebars plugin](https://github.com/jfparadis/requirejs-handlebars) authored by (Jean-Francois Paradis_[http://www.jeanfrancoisparadis.com/].

-## Handlebars via RequireJS
+## Credits

+I configured Bootstrap to load widgets using markup taken from [Bootswatch](http://www.bootswatch.com).

-I implemented Handlebar template rendering through RequireJS using a [RequireJS Handlebars plugin](https://github.com/jfparadis/requirejs-handlebars).
+I implemented Handlebar template rendering through RequireJS using a [RequireJS Handlebars plugin](https://github.com/jfparadis/requirejs-handlebars) authored by (Jean-Francois Paradis_[http://www.jeanfrancoisparadis.com/].

-## Bootstrap HTML

-I implemented Bootstrap widgets using markup taken from [Bootswatch](http://www.bootswatch.com).

-## Custom MVC

 I implemented an MVC pattern based on the tutorial created by [Jonathan Verrecchia](http://verekia.com/requirejs/build-simple-client-side-mvc-app-require-js/).